Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Conclusion

 \textbf{Acknowledgments}

 We express gratitude for the financial aid from association DEPHY of the "département de physique de l'ENS", and to Fadwa Joud for her help during the experiments.
 The Haute-Ecole ARC (Neuchâtel, Berne, Jura) provided the software for simulation and calculation, and offered helpful instructions.
 The Conservatoire neuchâtelois partially supported this study for nearly 3 years.
-We also thank Bruno Gazengel, Morvan Ouisse and Emmanuel Foltête for fruitful discussions.
+We also thank Bruno Gazengel, Morvan Ouisse and Emmanuel Foltête for fruitful discussions, and the referees for useful suggestions.

 { }